OpenINF/.github/doc/collections/_pages/content/handbook/style/colons.md

 <section id="phrase-preceding-colon" markdown="1">

-## Introductory phrase preceding colon
+## Introductory Phrase Preceding Colon

 When a colon introduces a list, the text that precedes the colon must be able to stand alone as a complete sentence.